 “Why, was that not him who kneeled before me in the hall?”
 Exclaimed the King.

 “Sire, indeed it was,” replied the minstrel.

 When word reached the lords and ladies of the court of how Sir Cleges had paid back the porter, the usher and the steward, they all laughed heartily and thought that it was good sport.

-The King called Sir Cleges before him, and this time he gave him lands, and forests, and a cup of gold to take to his wife.
+The king called Sir Cleges before him, and this time he gave him lands, forests, and a cup of gold to take to his wife.
 He made his son a squire and gave him fine clothes to wear.